 \eexample }

-Nobody knows how to systematically derive and construct a {\em complete} or {\em maximal} set of mutually unbiased bases; nor is it clear in general, that is, for arbitrary dimensions, {\em how many} bases there are in such sets.
+So far, nobody has discovered a systematic way to derive and construct a {\em complete} or {\em maximal} set of mutually unbiased bases in arbitrary dimensions; in particular, {\em how many} bases are there in such sets.